 02Labs Blog

-OSINT Writeup — Eye on the Sky / Eye on the Sky 2
+Batman's kitchen CTF 2026: Eye on the Sky & Eye on the Sky 2 Writeup

 Goal: Determine the aircraft’s marketed flight number (operating airline) and the baggage carousel number.